Weight Loss

 Medically Reviewed by Dr. Sheelu Bhatnagar

 Many people choose medications like Ozempic as a potential weight loss solution.
 If you’re considering Ozempic for weight loss, it’s important to understand how to get a prescription and use it safely.
-In this article, we guide you through how to get Ozempic for weight loss and provide the information you need to make an informed decision about incorporating this once-weekly injection into your routine.
+In this article, we guide you through how to get prescribed Ozempic for weight loss and provide the information you need to make an informed decision about incorporating this once-weekly injection into your routine.

 Along with lifestyle changes, Wegovy is FDA-approved for chronic weight management in people ages 12 years and older who meet certain requirements.
 These include having obesity or being overweight with at least one weight-related health condition such as heart disease, type 2 diabetes, or high cholesterol or blood pressure.
 Similar to Ozempic, Wegovy is also approved to lower the risk of serious cardiovascular problems, such as heart attack or stroke, in obese or overweight individuals with known heart disease.